whyliuxing/reverse-engineering-journal/README.md

 * .dynsym symbol table cannot be stripped since it is needed for runtime, so imported library symbols remain in a stripped binary.
 But if a binary is compiled statically, it will have no symbol table at all if stripped
 * With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
 * With stripped binary, gdb can’t even identify main.
 Can identify entry point using the command: info file.
 Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
 Solution: use examine(x) command on address pointed by pc register like: x/14i $pc

-## *Random Number Generator (12/17/16)*
-* Randomness requires a source of entropy, which is a sequence of bits that is unpredictable.
-This source of entropy can be from OS observing its internal operations or ambient factors
-* This source of entropy is call the seed
-* Algorithms using OS's internal operations or ambient factors as seed are known as pseudorandom generators, because while their output isn't random, it nonetheless passes statistical tests of randomness.
-As long as you seed them with a legitimate source of entropy, they can generate fairly long sequences of random values without the sequence repeating

 ## *Useful Python for RCE (12/28/16)*
 * chr: hex/int to ASCII